pevey/sveltekit-vendure-starter-server-side/README.md

 If you are not familiar with Vendure, you can learn more on [the project web site](https://www.vendure.io/).
 Vendure is an open-source, MIT-licensed, Node.js-based ecommerce backend with tons of flexibility.
 You can use it to power practically any ecommerce application you could think of.

+## WORK IN PROGRESS

+This project is under active development.
+Breaking changes will frequently occur.

+- Project web site will be here:https://saluna.com (not live)
+- CLI to create a new project using this starter app will be here: https://github.com/pevey/create-saluna

 ## Creating a project

 ```bash